 Emma Sadleir on ruining your (and your company's) reputation online

 As more digital natives – millennials who play out their entire life story on social media – enter the workplace, the risk increases.
-There's also the continued risk of LinkedIn where employees are associated with your company, even after they leave.
+There's also the continued risk of LinkedIn, where employees are associated with your company even after they leave.

-If someone says something outrageous on social media, the first thing people do is find out where that person works and challenge their employer on why such a person works for them, says Sadleir.
+If someone says something outrageous on social media, the first thing people do is find out where that person works and challenge their employer on why such a person works for them, said Sadleir.

 "I often say that the best thing about social media is that it gives everyone a voice, and the worst thing about social media is that it gives everyone a voice."

-Emma Sadleir, CEO, The Digital Law Co
+Emma Sadleir, CEO of The Digital Law Company

-Biting the hand that feeds you“There is no such thing as personal capacity anymore,” says Sadleir.
-"If you bring your company into disrepute in any way, then you can be disciplined."
+"There is no such thing as personal capacity anymore," said Sadleir.
+"If you bring your company into disrepute in any way, you can be disciplined."

-Sadleir tells people to do the “Billboard Test” before posting anything online.
-"If you wouldn't put it on a massive, huge billboard next to a very busy highway near where you live and work, with a huge photograph of your face, name, and the name of the company you work for, then don't let it exist in digital format."
+Sadleir tells people to do the Billboard Test before posting anything online.
+"If you wouldn't put it on a massive billboard next to a very busy highway near where you live and work, with a huge photograph of your face, name and the name of the company you work for, then don't let it exist in digital format."

-Company WhatsApp groups: a new riskSadleir says she is increasingly seeing cases coming out of the rise of company WhatsApp groups.
-Advising staff to stick to relevant, work-related topics, Sadleir reminded the audience that what you say is not confined to the group, anyone can take a screenshot and share it outside the group.
+Sadleir is increasingly seeing cases emerging from the rise of company WhatsApp groups.
+Advising Investec staff to stick to relevant, work-related topics, Sadleir reminded the audience that what you say is not confined to the group: anyone can take a screenshot and share it outside the group.